InfinaMii/uploads/g.md

   - Steam's flatpak can have issues with recognising controllers/accessing files, so I like to install the official one
 - Wine: `wine` and `winetricks`
   - Used for opening and configuring Windows applications respectively

+All of these programs will appear in the Discover store anyways, but I think it would be useful to use the terminal for these so that you know roughly how it works.
 <br/><br/>